SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

    when there is no controlled module, e.g. when there is no heater module for a temperature loop, or when the heater module is not a Writable.

-   In a more general way, ``"control_off"`` puts the module into an 'enenergy saving state', switching off active heating and cooling for a temperature loop or in case of a motor switching current off.
+   In a more general way, ``"control_off"`` puts the module into an 'energy saving state', switching off active heating and cooling for a temperature loop or in case of a motor switching current off.